jacobparry/ElixirPlayground/README.md

 # Step 2 - Create Data Logic Application
 1. mix new elvenhearth --sup
   * A --sup option can be given to generate an OTP application skeleton including a supervision tree.
 Normally an app is generated without a supervisor and without the app callback.

+# Step 3 - Create Phoenix Web Application
+1. mix phx.new elvenhearth_web --no-ecto
+  * The --no-ecto tells phoenix not to include the ecto wrapper or any of the files needed to interact with ecto.